 - Absences from class prevent participation and thus will result in lost participation credits for the day, negatively affecting the final grade.

-- Have a sketchbook and collect ideas, research notes and reading summaries, and technical notes in it.
+- Have a sketchbook and collect related observations, ideas, research and technical notes in it.

 - Participate!
 Add relevant content to the topical discussions and group activities.
-Ask questions and interact with the instructor, guest speakers, and your peers.
+Ask questions and interact with the instructor, technical staff, guests and your peers.

 - Electronics (laptops, tablets, phones and other smart devices) are only allowed when the instructor calls for their use.
-Outside of these times, turn off and put these away.
+Outside of these times, turn off and put devices away.

 - Class begins and ends at the appointed time.
 We will take breaks as appropriate.
 Arrive on time and plan to stay for the entire duration of class.
 Tardy attendance will result in the loss of participation points.